zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 ## Conclusion

 This ZenHack truly was a fun adventure for us to embark upon.
-There were so many aspects to it which makes coming up with concise conclusions not very easy.
-So let's split them up a bit:
+I learned a ton and would like to just sum it all up with these conclusions:

-### What I hope you can take away from this
+### What you should take away from this

-1. If you too want a Discord bot that predicts NBA games for you, checkout the code [here](https://github.com/zenml-io/nba-ml-pipeline).
-Feel free to improve the underlying models or steps and make a pull request!
+1. If you too want a Discord bot that predicts NBA games for you, checkout the code [here](https://github.com/zenml-io/zenfiles/tree/main/nba).
+Feel free to improve the underlying models or steps and open a pull request!
 We are eager for your feedback, so if you run into any issues or if you like what you see, come join us on [Slack](https://zenml.io/slack-invite/) and let us know!

 2. If you have an idea similar to ours and quickly want to go from **idea** to **continuous training/inference**, then **ZenML** is the way to get there.

-### My takeaways
+### What I took away from it

 1. Personally, I got to know ZenML from a very different angle which is an awesome way to inform our vision going forward.
 2. These ZenHacks are an amazing way to really test out our code from the perspective of a user.
 The few smaller issues we found during this ZenHack were directly put into tickets and many have been solved already.
-It is a real testament how fast we can move 💪
+It is a real testament to how fast we can move as a [team](https://zenml.io/team/#team) 💪.
+It is a real privilege working together with everyone here.

 [*Image credit: Photo by [Markus Spiske](https://unsplash.com/@markusspiske) on [unsplash](https://unsplash.com)*]